Brewery Industry Rescue And Liquidation Services

 The Solution

-The managing director contacted RMT KSA, and after an initial meeting and due diligence checks, the firm was appointed to assist with a Company Voluntary Arrangement (CVA).
-RMT KSA’s approach was to develop a comprehensive rescue plan that would provide the company with the financial breathing room it desperately needed.
-Over a three-month CVA preparatory period, KSA helped the managing director produce a detailed forecasting model and conduct “what if” scenario planning to identify the best trading model for the CVA.
-RMT KSA’s creditor liaison team worked tirelessly, keeping all creditors, including the landlord, informed of the company’s progress.
+The managing director contacted RMT, and after an initial meeting and due diligence checks, the firm was appointed to assist with a Company Voluntary Arrangement (CVA).
+RMT’s approach was to develop a comprehensive rescue plan that would provide the company with the financial breathing room it desperately needed.
+Over a three-month CVA preparatory period, RMT helped the managing director produce a detailed forecasting model and conduct “what if” scenario planning to identify the best trading model for the CVA.
+RMT’s creditor liaison team worked tirelessly, keeping all creditors, including the landlord, informed of the company’s progress.
 They also successfully sourced a new invoice finance facility to replace the old one, which was a crucial step in stabilizing cash flow.
 The CVA proposal offered a fair repayment plan to creditors, reflecting the company’s new, more realistic trading model.

 The Results